Owzaa/propdatasite/README.md

-# Getting Started with Create React App
+# Getting Started with PropData App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+created by: Olwethu The Nyondo

+## Install this package
+npm install react-bootstrap bootstrap

 ## Available Scripts